DmityL/CO_model/README.md

 GaussClumps.FwhmBeam=2.0 # beam size of cube in pixels GaussClumps.ExtraCols=1 # Output nessesary columns
 GaussClumps.NPad=100 # Specifies a termination criterion for the GaussClumps algorithm.
 The algorithm will terminate when "Npad" consecutive clumps have been fitted all of which have peak values less than the threshold value specified by the "Thresh" parameter, or when one of the other termination criteria is met.
 [10]
 GaussClumps.Thresh=1.0 # Gives the minimum peak amplitude of clumps to be fitted by theGaussClumps algorithm (see alsoGaussClumps.NPad).
-The supplied value is multipled by the RMS noise level before being used.
+The supplied value is multiplied by the RMS noise level before being used.
 [2.0]
 GaussClumps.VeloRes=2.0 ## The velocity resolution of the instrument, in channels.
 The velocity FWHM of each clump is not allowed to be smaller than this value.
 Only used for 3D data.
 [2.0]
 ```
-As the result, we will have catalog of clumps in file catalog.txt and model of clumps in file 13CO_model.fits.
-The catalog should be converted to any table processor program (like MS Excel, Google Sheets, etc.) to work with it.
+As a result, we will have a catalogue of clumps in file catalog.txt and model of clumps in file 13CO_model.fits.
+One should convert the catalogue to any table processor program (like MS Excel, Google Sheets, etc.) to work with it.

-The Gaussclump catalog is looks like this:
+The Gaussclump catalogue looks like this:

 |Index|Peak1|Peak2|Peak3|Cen1|Cen2|Cen3|Size1|Size2|Size3|Sum|Peak|Volume|GCMEANPEAK|GCFWHM1|GCFWHM2|GCFWHM3|GCVELGRAD1|GCVELGRAD2|GCANGLE|GCBG|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|